-The following is a guest post by LC, an ex-expat who is currently re-exploring her home country of Australia and writing about her travels on her blog, Birdgehls.
+The following 2 days in Melbourne Itinerary is a guest post by LC, an ex-expat who is currently re-exploring her home country of Australia and writing about her travels on her blog, Birdgehls.
 Her life’s aspiration is to one day live in Tasmania with a Shetland pony, miniature pig, and several pygmy goats.

 It would be a shame to journey to the Land Down Under and not spend at least a little bit of your trip in one of Australia’s biggest and best cities.